MartinKuschnik/FFXIV-Zodiac-Glass/README.md

 ## Troubleshooting
 - The program does not start (No Tray Icon visible):

-    - Please cheack you antivir software.
+    - Please check your antivir software.
 (We saw this issue by users of avast Free Antivirus.
 Please create a wildcard and restart your system if you have this problem.)

 - You can not see any overlay:

   - If you use the overlay in pinned mode (recommended) please check whether you have installed [Microsoft .NET Framework 4.6](https://www.microsoft.com/de-de/download/details.aspx?id=48130) or a later version.

   - Use the assistent to track down the reason.

       <img title="Zeta Overlay" src="https://github.com/MartinKuschnik/FFXIV-Zodiac-Glass/blob/master/doc/pics/context_menu_CanNotSeeOverlay.jpg" />